Pat Martin

-Patrick D. "Pat" Martin (born December 13, 1955, in Winnipeg, Manitoba) is a Canadian politician.
-He was a member of the House of Commons of Canada from 1997 to 2015, representing the riding of Winnipeg Centre for the New Democratic Party.
+Patrick D. "Pat" Martin (born December 13, 1955) is a Canadian politician.
+A member of the New Democratic Party (NDP), he was first elected to the House of Commons of Canada in the 1997 Canadian federal election, serving as the member of Parliament (MP) for Winnipeg Centre until his defeat in 2015.

 Career

 Martin graduated from Argyle High School in 1974.
 He worked as a journeyman carpenter for several years, and was employed in forest service, mines and construction.
 Martin also served as business manager of the Manitoba Carpenters Union from 1989 to 1997, and was vice-president of the Manitoba Federation of Labour for a time.
 He has been a member of the executive of the Manitoba Building Trades Council, and was part of the Winnipeg 2000 Economic Development Committee.

 Martin was first elected to the Canadian House of Commons in the 1997 federal election, defeating Liberal incumbent David Walker by a margin of 10,979 votes to 9,895.
 Martin was re-elected in the 2000 federal election, defeating Liberal Kevin Lamoureux by 11,263 votes to 9,310.
 He increased his margin of victory in the 2004 election, defeating Liberal candidate David Northcott by about 3,000 votes.

 He supported Bill Blaikie for the NDP leadership in 2002–03.

 He called for Svend Robinson to be removed from the NDP's foreign affairs portfolio in 2002, after Robinson's controversial visit to the Palestinian Authority.

 Martin is an outspoken critic of the Canadian monarchy, both in parliament and in the media, citing the marriage of the Prince of Wales to the Duchess of Cornwall as a reason to abolish the institution.

 In his book, Speaking Out Louder: Ideas That Work For Canadians, Jack Layton, then the Leader of the NDP, thanked Martin and his wife for loaning their Saltspring Island farmhouse for secluded writing."

 When Liberal leadership candidate Joe Volpe received donations totalling $108,000 from Apotex executives and their wives and children, Martin suggested that these donations had the appearance of fraud.
 He filed an official complaint on May 29, asking elections commissioner Raymond Landry to investigate whether an attempt had been made to circumvent the Elections Act which banned corporate donations.
 Volpe responded by promising to return any donations that contravened the letter or spirit of the law.